raw-labs/raw-code-review-api/README.md

 ### Description

 The **Code Reviewer API** provides a unified interface for integrating data from **GitHub** and **Jira** to enhance code review processes.
 It allows users to retrieve and analyze information related to pull requests, code reviews, comments, reviewers, and associated Jira issues.
-This API demonstrates how to seamlessly integrate multiple data sources using SQL queries within the RAW Labs platform, streamlining workflows and improving collaboration.
+This API demonstrates how to seamlessly integrate multiple data sources using SQL queries within the RAW platform, streamlining workflows and improving collaboration.

 ### How It Works

-The RAW Labs platform enables the creation of APIs by writing SQL queries that can access data from various sources, including GitHub and Jira.
+The RAW platform enables the creation of APIs by writing SQL queries that can access data from various sources, including GitHub and Jira.
 By leveraging these capabilities, the Code Reviewer API allows for real-time data retrieval and analysis without the need for data replication.
 The API facilitates interactions with GitHub pull requests and Jira issues, providing a consolidated view of the code review lifecycle.

 ### Features